주메뉴 바로가기 본문으로 바로가기

 How to Turn Data Into Strategic Signals, Not Just Evidence

 One of the most common mistakes in B2B sales proposal decks is listing data as raw numbers.
-Decision-makers don't want to read figures — they want to understand what those figures mean for the direction of their business.
+What decision-makers need is not just the numbers, but a clear understanding of what those numbers mean for the direction of the business.

 Ineffective use: "Operating costs increased 18% year-over-year."
 (Raw number, no signal)